You Earned a Ticket!

 Parcel tax measures are generally expressed in terms of dollars per parcel or dollars per square foot.
 This makes them very hard to compare, because school districts vary massively in the number and size of parcels they include.
 If you are thinking about the impact of a proposed parcel tax on children in your district, you'll need to do the math to figure out what it will raise in terms of annual dollars per student.

-The language in the ballot measure specifies how the proceeds will be used and the duration of the tax.
-Most parcel taxes are levied for a finite period of time - typically 3-7 years, after which they automatically sunset (expire).
+The language in a ballot measure specifies how the proceeds will be used and the duration of the tax.
+Most parcel taxes are levied for a finite period of time, typically 3-7 years, after which they automatically sunset (expire).
 Some communities have been successful in passing parcel taxes without a sunset provision.

 A ballot measure is a legal document, but also a communication to voters.
 It must express the intended purposes for the money raised.
 For example, a parcel tax measure might direct funds specifically toward art and music education.
 Or toward teacher collaboration time, or field trips, or other specific community priorities.
 To give voters confidence that the funds will be used for the intended purpose, some parcel tax measures include provisions to create a community oversight committee.